 I am obsessed with Malayalam cinema.
 Much like how Alphonse Puthren enthralled me through Nivin Pauly with Premam in 2015, I was taken aback by the sheer simplicity of Dileesh Pothan’s fantastic directorial debut, Maheshinte Prathikaaram, in 2016.
 I have been creating Malayalam film lists since 2012, two years after I formally began diving into the never-ending pool of films, mostly Malayalam and Hindi.
 It has been well over six years now and I am still swimming in the pool with the water still fresh with new-wave and experimental films.

-Keeping up with the habit, here’s the monthly-updated list of the 10 best Malayalam movies of 2017:
+Keeping up with the habit, here’s the monthly-updated list of the top ten Malayalam movies of 2017:

 ||Kaadu Pookkunna Neram